Table of Contents

-Epidural anaesthesia (PDA)
+Epidural anesthesia (PDA)

 Soft meninges = Arachnoid mater (arachnoid mater) and pia mater spinalis

-The arachnoid mater lies between the two other meninges, the dura mater and the pia mater, which are separated by subarachnoid space in which cerebrosipinal fluid flows and ends with the conus medullaris.
+The arachnoid mater lies between the two other meninges, the dura mater and the pia mater, which are separated by subarachnoid space in which cerebrospinal fluid flows and ends with the conus medullaris.
 Dura mater and arachnoid mater fill the spinal canal caudally.

-The puncture point for this fluid extraction procedure is in the midline located below the external occipital protuberance where the needle enters into the cisterna magna.
+The puncture point for this fluid-extraction procedure is in the midline located below the external occipital protuberance where the needle enters into the cisterna magna.